Teach Your Child To Understand & Communicate Their Needs.

 Every Child Has Seven Essential Needs

 When one of these needs isn’t met, it often shows up as behavioral or academic struggles such as, meltdowns, shutdowns, defiance, or overwhelm.
-The Brain Buddy system helps you recognize what your child’s brain is actually asking for.
+The Brain Buddy Cards make emotional regulation simple and fun for kids.
+Each card introduces one of the 7 Essential Brain Needs with a kid-friendly character:

 Stella = Stability